eleda77/eleda77.github.io/docs/vocab_list.md

 **mirkning** - late twilight, dusk

 **mogadored** - confused or perplexed

+**moisty** - damp, wet (personally I see no reason why this version of moist should exist but here it is anyway)

 **monoxyl/monoxylon** - a canoe or boat made from a single piece of timber